spook/geoip/README.md

 Make sure it's executable.

 Then, you'll need a copy of MaxMind's GeoIP database.
-There's various databases of varying precision,;some are free and some cost.
+There's various databases of varying precision; some are free and some cost.
 See https://dev.maxmind.com/geoip/legacy/downloadable/ for databases.

-Obtain a suitable database and place it somewhere on your system;
+Obtain a suitable database and place it on your system;
 I suggest `/usr/local/share/GeoIP/`.
-Then edit the script to make it open the database file (see line 7).
+Then edit the `geoip` script to make it open that particular database file (see line 7).

 That's it... enjoy!